Skip to main content

 Neurotransmitter Receptors

 After neurotransmitters are released into the synaptic cleft, they can diffuse away from the synapse.
 Glial cells, which support and protect neurons, can uptake these neurotransmitters, effectively removing them from the synaptic space.
-This process contributes to the termination of neurotransmitter action and helps maintain the balance of neurotransmitter levels in the brain.
+This process contributes to the termination of neurotransmitter action and helps maintain homeostasis in the neural environment.

 Recommended video: